How Can a Flying Doctor Improve Automotive Warranty Performance?

 • Optionally training in mechanical diagnostics, which carries out road tests of returned components in the car environment.

-In such situations Flying Doctor can conduct training at a particular dealer service station, and as systemic action OEM can send to the dealer service stations information on the correct way of components handling.
+The Flying Doctor can conduct training at a specific dealer service station in such situations.
+As a systemic action, the OEM can also send information to dealer service stations on the correct way to handle components.
 Base on this we’re showing to client our proactivity which has positive impact on long term relationship building.

 Download our free ebook Automotive Warranty Management – Practical Guideline for Suppliers